2007 SEC men's basketball tournament

 The 2007 SEC men's basketball tournament took place on March 8–11, 2007 in Atlanta, Georgia at the Georgia Dome.
-The first, quarterfinal, and semifinal rounds were televised by Raycom/LF Sports, and the SEC Championship Game was televised by CBS.

 Florida won the tournament and received the SEC's automatic bid to the NCAA tournament by beating Arkansas on March 11, 2007 by the score of 77 to 56.

+Television coverage

+The first, quarterfinal, and semifinal rounds were televised by Lincoln Financial Sports (formerly Jefferson Pilot Sports), and the SEC Championship Game was televised by CBS.

 Final SEC Regular Season Standings

 Bracket

 Asterisk denotes game ended in overtime.